Does A Bike Trainer Damage Your Bike?

 Front Wheel and Spokes

-You won’t need to turn the front wheel when riding on a stationary bike stand at all.
+You won’t need to turn the front wheel at all when riding on a stationary bike stand.
 This does take a significant load off of you, but it affects the spokes of the front wheel.
 As you’ll ride straight all the time, the pressure distribution across the front wheel spokes won’t be even.
-Thus, some spokes will start getting weaker over time while others are overloaded.
+Thus, some spokes will weaken over time while others are overloaded.

 However, you can fix this issue quite easily.
 Just remember to turn the direction of the front wheel by a quarter before every session you go for.
 This will ensure an even pressure distribution across the spokes.